abilandz/PH8124/Lecture_5/Lecture_5.md

 ls File_{111..222..4}.{log,inf} # always do 'ls' before deleting! rm File_{111..222..4}.{log,inf}
 ```
-Without brace expansion the solution would take much more work.
-It is also possible to nest brace expansion, but this is rarely used in practice.
+Without brace expansion, the solution would take much more work.
+It is also possible to nest the brace expansion, but this is rarely used in practice.